H. E. Bailey Turnpike: Services

 Law enforcement along the H. E. Bailey Turnpike is provided by Oklahoma Highway Patrol Troop YC, a special troop assigned to the turnpike.

 The turnpike has two service areas with both located in the median of the highway.
 The Walters Service Area is located north of exit number 20.
 The Chickasha Service Area is located north of exit number 83.
 Both service areas offer food, gas, and a convenience store.

+Future

+The OTA is currently planning to improve Whitfield Road interchange (exit 62) near Cyril on the eastern section of the turnpike.
+The project will convert the incomplete cloverleaf interchange into a complete diamond interchange.
+They will add four new exits at US-277/SH-19 between Cement and Ninnekah, SH-92 near Chickasha, County Road 1280 near Amber, and the future East-West Connector Turnpike near Newcastle.